NHGRI logo

 North Carolina Employment Nondiscrimination, Health Insurance Nondiscrimination, Other Topics, Other Lines of Insurance Nondiscrimination Died

-Prohibits discriminatory housing practices based on protected status, which includes genetic information.
-Declares that it is the public policy of the State to protect and safeguard the right and opportunity of all individuals to seek, obtain and hold employment without discrimination or abridgement on account of certain characteristics, including genetic information.
+Declares that it is the public policy of the State to protect and safeguard the right and opportunity of all individuals to (1) enjoy fully and equally the goods, services, facilities, privileges, advantages, and accommodations of places of public accommodations free of discrimination; and 2) seek, obtain and hold employment without discrimination or abridgement on account of certain characteristics, including genetic information.
 Also prohibits insurers from refusing to insure or refusing to continue to insure an individual, limit the amount, extent, or kind of coverage available to an individual, or charge an individual a different rate for the same coverage, based on genetic information.
 School boards also must adopt a policy to establish that the local board of education and school personnel employed by the local board may not discriminate based on genetic information.
 Charter and nonpublic schools may not discriminate based on genetic information.
 Died.

 Wisconsin Employment Nondiscrimination Died

-Vermont Employment Nondiscrimination, Health Insurance Nondiscrimination, Other Topics, Other Lines of Insurance Nondiscrimination Died
+Maryland Health Insurance Nondiscrimination, Other Lines of Insurance Nondiscrimination Died

 Maryland Other Topics Died